raul23/equifax-data-breach/README.rst

        <a href="https://www.fbi.gov/wanted/cyber/chinese-pla-members-54th-research-institute">FBI</a>.</b></p>
      </div>

-  According to `SecureWorld`_, the pictures provided by the DOJ and FBI support the idea that the four supposedly identified hackers are all working in the Chinese military.
-Also, they state that the cyberattack on Equifax's networks was "pulled off [...] from Shanghai, China."
+  And to finish this bullet point on a lighter note, `SecureWorld`_ believes that the pictures provided by the DOJ and FBI support the idea that the four supposedly identified hackers are all working in the Chinese military.
+Also, they state that the cyberattack on Equifax's networks was pulled off from Shanghai, China.

   .. raw:: html